VDA5050/VDA5050/VDA5050_EN.md

 A zone request can only be fully granted or rejected, master control cannot conditionally or partially accept a request.

 Each response object includes a lease time which specifies until what time a permission is valid.
 The master control shall resend a release message on the `response` topic before the lease time expires if the permission is still granted.
-Additionally, master control has the option to revoke a permission once granted directly by sending a message on the `response` topic referencing the `requestId` with `grantType` set to 'REVOKED'.
+Master control has the option to revoke a permission once granted directly by sending a message on the `response` topic referencing the `requestId` with `grantType` set to 'REVOKED'.
 When receiving a zone revoke message, the vehicle shall set the `requestStatus` to 'REVOKED'.
 If the vehicle is already inside the requested zone and receives a zone revoke message, it shall reporting a warning and react according to the `releaseLossBehavior` value defined in the zone definition.
 The corresponding `requestId` shall not be reused to renew initial request.
-The master control shall assume a revoked request as still granted until receiving an corresponding updated state message from the vehicle.
+The master control shall assume a revoked request as still granted until receiving a corresponding updated state message from the vehicle.

 If the vehicle is already inside the requested zone and the grant lease is expired the vehicle shall report a warning and act accordingly to the defined `releaseLossBehavior`.

 When a vehicle within a 'COORDINATED_REPLANNING' zone receives a revoke message or if the grant lease is expired, the vehicle shall stop and state a new request if required.
+Master control can set the `requestStatus` to 'QUEUED' to acknowledge the vehicle's request without giving permission, telling the vehicle that its request is being processed.

 ### Response message definitions